Have you tried using humor in your marketing?

-They’ve been many occasions I’ve sat at my computer screen agonizing over whether I should use some witty headline or just go for clarity and say exactly what I mean.
+They’ve been many occasions I’ve sat starting at my computer screen.
+I’ve agonized over whether to use a witty headline or go for clarity and say exactly what I mean.

 “Telecom Giant Rings In Record Profits”